cs4241-20a/a2-shortstack/README.md

     CSS.
 Each elements has style rules in /public/css/style.css.
     - In /public/css/style.css, Element, ID, and Class selctors have all been used (Ex: h1, .app-item, #add).
-    -A flex box was used to place the three forms and two tables.
-The div item with class "appgrid" has "display: flex" to contain these element.
+    -The three forms and two tables are inside a flex box for formatting.
+The div item with class "appgrid" has "display: flex" to contain these elements.
-    -The ___ font was used for all text.
-It's imported in on line ___ of index.html.
+    -All text uses the font Inconsolata from Google Fonts.
+It's linked into index.html at line 7, and set as the font family for all text on line 7 .of public/css/style.css
     -The CSS is all maintained in the external stylesheet /public/css/style.css
 - **JS**:
     - Front-end JS is located in /public/js/scripts.js to fetch data from the